ibm-cloud-docs/watsonxdata/ikc_ad_saas.md

 To enable IKC integration, ensure the following pre-requisites are met:

 - A working {{site.data.keyword.lakehouse_short}} instance on IBM Cloud.
-- A working watsonx.data on IBM Software Hub.
 - IBM Knowledge Catalog (IKC) on IBM Software Hub.
 - Subscription to Microsoft Azure.